 BA vs. Professional Degrees

-Top Global Universities for BA Programs
+Top Global Universities for Bachelor of Arts Programs

 - University of Oxford (UK): Known for History, Philosophy, and Politics.